jidongxiao/CSCI1200-DataStructures/hws/05_online_dating/README.md

 your program should show profiles of all users who match with this user.
 All these profiles should be printed into the output file.
 The definition of match is when two users both express interest by swiping right on each other.

-See [match.txt](match.txt) for the format of the output file.
+See [user_722-686-8362_show_matches.txt](user_722-686-8362_show_matches.txt) for the format of the output file.
 In the case where this user has no matches at all, you should just print this one message to the output file:

 ```console
 You do not have any matches at this moment.